utdata/rwdir/docs/03-import.md

 4. Another comment
 5. We glimpse the new `hot100_date` object so we can see changes as we work on it.

+> To be clear, we haven't changed any data yet.
+We just created a new tibble like the old tibble.

 ### Working with mutate()

 We are going to replace our current date field `week_id` with a converted date.
 We use a dplyr function [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html) to do this, with some help from lubridate.